quist00/python-humanities-lesson/episodes/06-loops-and-functions.md

 2. How could you use the function `yearly_data_csv_writer` to create a csv file for only one year?
 (Hint: think about the syntax for `range`)
 3. Make the functions return a list of the files they have written.
-There are many ways you can do this (and you should try them all!): either of the functions can print to screen, either can use a return statement to give back numbers or strings to their function call, or you can use some combination of the two.
+There are many ways you can do this: either of the functions can print to screen, either can use a return statement to give back numbers or strings to their function call, or you can use some combination of the two.
 You could also try using the `os` library to list the contents of